 Most Eaten Meat in America

-So, Americans love meat, and we know that by the fact that each American eats over 200 pounds of meat each year, but which meat do you think is the most eaten countrywide?
+So, Americans love meat, and we know that by the fact that each American eats over 224 pounds of meat each year, but which meat do you think is the most eaten countrywide?

-According to Stats for 2021, Broilers Are the Most-eaten Meat in the US, with per Capita Consumption of 95.8 Pounds (USDA)
+According to Stats for 2025, Broilers Are the Most-eaten Meat in the US, with per Capita Consumption of 103.1 Pounds (USDA)

-The reason why chicken consumption is high in America is that, according to the USDA, chicken is the meat that is most available to eat, overtaking beef, pork, and fish.
+The reason why chicken consumption is high in America is that, according to the USDA, chicken is the meat that is most available meat to eat, overtaking beef, pork, and fish.

 Combine that with chickens’ low price point and health benefits, and it’s really no wonder why Americans eat more and more each year.

-It Is Forecasted by 2031, the per Capita Broiler Consumption Will Reach 101.6 Pounds (USDA)
+It Is Forecasted by 2033, the per Capita Broiler Consumption Will Reach 107.5 Pounds (USDA)

 As the years continue to go by, it’s likely that Americans will be eating more and more chicken, with the figures estimated to reach over 100 pounds of chicken consumption by a single American each year.
+Broiler per capita disappearance is expected to increase steadily, growing from 101.1 pounds in 2025 to 107.5 pounds in 2033.

 Chicken is one of the cheapest meat options.
 With the US currently going through a recession, average Americans are trying to keep grocery costs low, opting for chicken over other, more expensive meats.

-The per Capita Pork Consumption in 2021 in the US Was 49.7 Pounds (USDA)
+The per Capita Pork Consumption in 2025 in the US Was 51.4 Pounds (USDA)

 Pork, at times, was one of the most consumed meats in the US, especially during the 1940s.
-However, over the past 80 years, Americans have favored most beef and, more recently, chicken, putting pork in the third spot for meat consumed by the United States.
+However, over the past 80 years, Americans have favored beef and, more recently, chicken, putting pork in the third spot for meat consumed by the United States.

 The reasons pork is the third most consumed meat in America could be because of religion, as 7.9 million Jewish people and 4.5 million Muslims call the US home, the low price of chicken, and because pork isn’t the healthiest meat option.